 The good news is that you can still obtain the life insurance policy that you need – even if you have a health condition such as angina – you just need to know where to look, as well as how to prepare for the many questions that will be asked by the life insurance underwriters.

 What the Life Insurance Underwriters Will Want to Know About Your Health Condition

-When seeking life insurance approval with angina, there are a number of things that the underwriters will want to know about your condition.
+When seeking life insurance approval with angina, there are a number of aspects of your health that underwriters will want to know about.
 This is in addition to the basic information you will be asked about on the application for life insurance coverage.

 Some of the more condition specific questions that you will be asked regarding your angina may include the following:

 - Within the past 6 months, have you experienced any type of chest pain, and if so, how often?
 If you have experienced any chest pain within the past 6 months, the life insurance underwriters may require you to undergo a more extensive health exam before they can make a determination regarding your policy coverage or rating.